now-examples/basics/CONTRIBUTING.md

 ### Master Branch out of Sync

-This is a very common situation and happens when changes are made to the official repository, meaning your fork is suddenly out of date.
+This is very common and happens when changes are made to the official repository, meaning your fork is suddenly out of date.
 The only time you need to consider this is before you create a new branch, this means that whenever you start working on changes, your branch will always be up to date as of that moment.

 When pulling changes from the official repository, it is always a good idea to do so from your master branch.
 Providing you've followed the advice above about adding a remote upstream, your command should look like this: